Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

 \subsection{Elementary Proofs for \texorpdfstring{$K=2$}{K=2}}

-We present two distinct proofs showing that \Cref{conj:main_conjecture} is true for $K = 2$, a first one using the equivalence with the~\cite{BL20} scheme, and another one based a Sum-of-Squares method.
-We will demonstrate later that a Sum-of-Squares certificate is applicable to larger values of $K$.
-A third proof can also be obtained by exploiting the anti-commutation of the two pairs of matrices in $W_2$ and the recent results in \cite{HO22,dGHG23,XSW24,MH24} regarding uncertainty relations.
+We present two distinct preliminary proofs showing that \Cref{conj:main_conjecture} is true for $K = 2$, a first one using the equivalence with the~\cite{BL20} scheme, and another one based on the Sum-of-Squares method.
+In \Cref{sec:Kleq7}, we will extend the second proof to larger values of $K$, with much more material involved.
+Note that a third proof can also be obtained by exploiting the anti-commutation of the two pairs of matrices in $W_2$ and the recent results in \cite{HO22,dGHG23,XSW24,MH24} regarding uncertainty relations.